 Being a country visited by millions annually, the Philippines has heavily invested in entertainment and recreation for both locals and tourists.
 This has resulted to many theme parks, museums, concert areas and other venues for entertainment in major cities.
 Government-run museums in the Philippines charge little or nothing for entrance fees though donations are accepted.
 Private museums, however, charge entrance fees which usually cover guided tours and activities.

 Almost every major mall in the Philippines have cinemas showing both local and international mainstream movies.
-IMAX theaters are available in a number of super malls in Manila and Cebu.
+IMAX theaters are available in a number of super malls in Metro Manila, Angeles, Cebu and Davao.
 Regular movie tickets for two in Manila costs around P360 ($8.50) while it costs P205 ($4.8) in Davao City.
 Concert tickets vary depending on who is performing; if the artist is from abroad (Lady Gaga, Nikki Minaj, Justin Bieber, etc.), premium tickets can cost as much as P15,000 ($357).

 There are several theme parks that offer excellent places for bonding with the family at affordable prices.
 Two that are located close to Manila are Star City and Enchanted Kingdom.
 Ride-all-you-can passes to these parks range from P400-P500 ($9.50-$11.9) during weekdays.
 These rates can increase slightly during weekends and special holidays.

 A text message of 160 characters sent anywhere in the country costs a peso while the standard call rate per minute is P6.50.
-These rates are made cheaper through unlimited text and call promos that costs.
+These rates are made cheaper through unlimited text and call promos that costs about P300 ($7) per month.
 International rates stand at about P15 per text and $.40 per minute for voice calls.
 Postpaid plans are available and affordable through the major networks and these plans usually come with cell phone units from big manufacturers like Samsung, Apple, HTC, Nokia and Blackberry.
-The cheapest postpaid plan costs around P300 ($7) a month.
+The cheapest postpaid plan costs around P300 a month.